Starburst Galaxy

 • Varchar type: For a VARCHAR type, specify a SCALAR or JSON VARCHAR type.
 For TIMESTAMP and TIMESTAMP WITH TIMEZONE types, specify a iso601 or unixtime type.

-The options menu in the header section includes a Reload detected columns option that lets you restore any altered field entries to the original inferred values.
+The more_vert options menu in the header section includes a Reload detected columns option that lets you restore any altered field entries to the original inferred values.

 Click visibility to show and hide any nested columns.

-• The Message sample panel shows the JSON message sample used to generate the columns.
+• The Record sample panel shows the JSON message sample used to generate the columns.
 If your Kafka topic is new and does not have any messages for Galaxy to infer, you can manually enter a new JSON sample by clicking upload_2.
 Type or paste the new JSON sample in the text area then click Load sample.

 • The Table sample panel previews the mapped table.